• Skip to main content

 Traveling

-If you take a trip and want to keep our session appointment, I can only do so if you’re in California, Washington, or Virginia where I’m licensed, or a limited number of other states that may offer flexibility.
+If you take a trip and want to keep our session appointment, I can only do so if you’re in California, Idaho, Washington, or Virginia where I’m licensed, or a limited number of other states that may offer flexibility.
 Otherwise, we won’t be able to meet until you’re back home again.
 This is due to how licensure operates on a state level for mental health clinicians.
 If you have upcoming travel planned, please let me know in advance so we can determine if we’ll be able to meet or not while you’re away.
 Sometimes, it makes most sense to plan to skip therapy for a week anyway, so that you can focus on the experiences you’re having in that time.

 You have many rights as you seek care for your health.
 By law I am required to share with you the Notice of Privacy Rights (sometimes known as “HIPAA”).
 In addition, this Client Bill of Rights adapted from the California Department of Consumer Affairs may be a useful guide in understanding protections you have within the client-therapist relationship.